How Long Does Cocaine Stay in Urine?

 Consequences

 Liver damage from cocaine can manifest in several ways, ranging from mild increases in liver enzymes, which indicate liver stress, to severe conditions like liver necrosis and acute liver failure.
 Chronic or heavy cocaine use can exacerbate or accelerate the progression of existing liver conditions.
+Liver function can influence how quickly the body will eliminate cocaine; cocaine metabolism and its half-life are also affected.

 It’s essential for individuals using cocaine, especially those with existing health issues or those using it in combination with other substances, to seek medical advice to manage and mitigate the risks associated with its use.
 Your recovery journey can begin with Journey Tarzana Hillside.